AngShengJun/dsicapstone/p02_probstat_data/readme.md

 ## Problem Statement

-**Context:** Terrorist attacks have led to loss of innocent lives and properties over the recent years.
+**Context:** Terrorist attacks have led to loss of innocent lives and properties over the years.
 Though the threat from terrorism has somewhat abated with Covid-19 situation, it would be wise to be remain prepared and vigilant.
 Terrorism is defined as (further literature review are detailed in **Annex A**):

 > "The threatened or actual use of illegal force and violence by a non-state actor to attain a political, economic, religious, or social goal through fear, coercion, or intimidation." - Global Terrorism Database
 >